la2050/archive/_organizations/arts-for-incarcerated-youth-network.md

     Arts for Incarcerated Youth Network: using arts to build #camptocareer pipeline for youth
   - Arts for Incarcerated Youth Network
-project_titles:
-  - Arts for Incarcerated Youth Network
-  - >-
-    Arts for Incarcerated Youth Network: using arts to build #camptocareer pipeline for youth
-project_titles_from_project_ids:
-  - >-
-    Arts for Incarcerated Youth Network: using arts to build #camptocareer pipeline for youth
 original_project_titles:
   - >-
     Arts for Incarcerated Youth Network: using arts to build #camptocareer pipeline for youth
 original_project_ids:
   - '6102012'
-project_titles_flagged: 1

 ---